matthiasn/talk-transcripts/Hickey_Rich/ClojureConcurrency.md

 latest, without stopping it.
 But it has a consistent view of the world.

-`evaporation` is this big time consuming job running in the background.
-Each ant is looking at a set of things, a set of places, and making a decision about what to do.
+`evaporation` is this big time consuming job.
+It is running in the background.
+Each ant is looking at a set of things, a set of places, and making decisions about what to do.
 Those sets of places can overlap, and those decisions can conflict.
 But by running them in transactions, the constraints of the system's logic are enforced.
 So no two ants in the same place, no taking food from home, and etc. etc.